Maestro-Shifu/school_score_exams/README.md

 gender, race/ethnicity of the student the highest education level of either parent whether the student took the test preparation course.
+Complete this analysis in Jupyter Notebook with R programming language.

 https://app.datacamp.com/workspace/w/ecbef911-5048-4044-b5dd-2dd1709dd816